-If you are interested in the challenge of studying the history, archaeology, and art of the classical world then this is the course for you.
-It’s specifically designed to make study of the Greek and Roman world more widely accessible.
+If you are interested in the challenge of studying in combination the archaeology and history of the classical world then this is the course for you.

 For further information about Classical Archaeology and Ancient History at Oxford, see the Faculty of Classics website and the Classical Archaeology and Ancient History page on the Oxford University website.